Lip Blush - Ultimate Guide 2023

 Pros: You don’t have to do anything much.

-Cons: You will experience heavier scabbing and you have no way of relieving the dryness.
-Heavier scabbing is not only uncomfortable, but it can also lead to patchier pigment settling and affect their retention.
-Plus it’s super hard keeping your lips dry.
+Cons: Heavier scabbing, which is not only uncomfortable, but can also lead to patchier pigment settling and affect their retention.
+No way of relieving the dryness.

 For all these reasons, hardly anyone prescribes dry healing anymore.